The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation

 The ability of LLMs to perform complex reasoning has been significantly enhanced by techniques that encourage explicit, step-by-step thinking.
 Foremost among these is Chain-of-Thought (CoT) prompting \citep{wei2022chain,kojima2022large, nye2021show}, which elicits intermediate reasoning steps from LLMs before arriving at a final answer.
 This approach makes the model's inference process more transparent by providing human-readable explanations \citep{joshi2023machine,lanham2023measuring} and substantially improves performance on tasks requiring multi-step deduction, such as arithmetic, commonsense, and symbolic reasoning \citep{wei2022chain}.
 By breaking down complex problems into manageable intermediate computations, CoT helps LLMs navigate intricate logical pathways and arrive at more accurate conclusions \citep{madaan2022text,wang-etal-2023-towards,dziri2023faith}.
 Integrating self-generated rationales through CoT effectively boosts the reasoning capabilities inherent in these models \citep{kojima2022large}.

 Building upon the foundational CoT paradigm, recent research has explored more sophisticated "deep-thinking" or "long-CoT" approaches to push the boundaries of LLM reasoning further.
 These methods often involve generating more elaborate or structured reasoning pathways.
 For example, Tree-of-Thought \citep{yao2023tree} prompting allows models to explore multiple reasoning paths in parallel, evaluating intermediate thoughts to decide the most promising direction.
-Other techniques focus on iterative refinement \citep{wang2022self} and self-correction, such as Self-Reflection \citep{madaan2023self,yao2023react,shinn2023reflexion}, where models critique and improve their own generated thoughts.improve their own generated thoughts.
+Other techniques focus on iterative refinement \citep{wang2022self} and self-correction, such as Self-Reflection \citep{madaan2023self,yao2023react,shinn2023reflexion}, where models critique and improve their own generated thoughts.